hotsun168/mijia-controller/README.md

 All the API is standard HTTP API so that it can be integrated to another system conveniently.

+It supply the WebSocket server to broadcasting all gateway's data packages to each WebSocket client.

 **Tip: You have to use Android phone to get the gateway information in the Mijia APP.**

 The steps to get the gateway information: